solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ## Impact

-Overall this feature will incentivize the creation of proper transactions and spammers would have to pay much more fees reducing congestion in the cluster.
+Overall this feature fixes bug where there are no negative effects of taking write lock on an account.
+It will also incentivize the creation of proper transactions and spammers would have to pay much more fees reducing congestion in the cluster.
 This will add very low calculation overhead on the validators.
 It will also enable users to protect their accounts against malicious read and write locks.
 This feature will encourage everyone to write better-quality code to help avoid congestion.

 It is the dapp's responsibility to publish the PRAW fees fee required for each account and instruction.
 They should also add appropriate `SetProgramRebatableAccountWriteFees` instruction in their client library while creating transactions or provide visible API to get these PRAW fees.
-We expect these fees to be set and forget kind of fees and do not expect them to be changed frequently.
 Some changes have to be done in web3.js client library to get PRAW fees when we request the account.
-Additional instructions should be added to the known programs like Token Program, to enable this feature on the TokenAccounts.
 The dapp developer have to also take into account PRAW fees on the programs they are dependent on.
+Dapps can improve infrastructure to properly update and advertise these fees to their clients in specific scenarios making them dynamic.

 The cluster is currently vulnerable to a different kind of attack where an adversary with malicious intent can block its competitors by writing or